githubatrohit/githubatrohit/README.md

 ## I'm a Programmer, Photographer, Graphic Designer and Musician

--  I’m currently learning everything including programming with C and C++:laughing:
+-  I’m currently learning everything including programming with C and C++
 -  2020 Goals: Gaining experience in prgramming and making some awesome friends:blush:
 -  Fun fact: I love to make music :notes::musical_keyboard::drum: